YinkoShield

 jurisdictional posture

-The substrate's strict privacy profile keeps no PII in evidence and no raw (device_id, tctx) logging at our boundary.
-Each regime listed below applies at the operator's deployment, not at ours, because the data does not cross our boundary.
+The substrate's strict privacy profile keeps no PII in evidence and no raw (device_id, tctx) logging at the YinkoShield boundary.
+Each regime listed below applies at the operator's deployment, not at YinkoShield's — no Evidence Token, no private signing key, no telemetry, and no operator data of any kind crosses to YinkoShield by construction.
 The producer-conformance checklist in YEI-001 names each regime explicitly so an operator's DPO can map controls to local requirements without inferring.

 • POPIA §11 South Africa